Dargones/DafnyMPI/README.md

 This repository hosts DafnyMPI, a library for verifying MPI concurrent code in [Dafny](https://github.com/dafny-lang/dafny/tree/master).
-The repository contains the sources code for DafnyMPI and all the benchmarks discussed in the accompanying paper (accepted to POPL 2026, co-authored by Aleksandr Fedchin, Antero Mejr, Jeffrey S. Foster, and Hari Sundar, will link to preprint soon).
+The repository contains the sources code for DafnyMPI and all the benchmarks discussed in the accompanying POPL 2026 paper ([preprint](https://github.com/Dargones/DafnyMPI/tree/main/paper.pdf)).
 This code is also available
 as an artifact on [Zenodo](https://doi.org/10.5281/zenodo.17102521).